caitbrock/Our-Growing-City/README.md

 TECHNOLOGIES USED

-- QGIS
 - Node.js
 - Express.js
 - MongoDB
+- HTML
+- CSS
+- QGIS

+GETTING STARTED:

+Explore your neighbourhood at:

 NEXT STEPS
 Moving forward it would be great to:

-1. Add more functionality to the development application pages.
+1. Add more functionality to the development application pages (adding an image, ensuring only the admin user has access etc.).
+2. Add a like button and/or the ability to interact more with posts.
-2. Create an alert on the neighbourhood page to advise of the next upcoming meetings.
+3. Create an alert on the neighbourhood page to advise of the upcoming meetings and important dates.
-3. Add more data related to the other neighbourhoods.
+4. Add more data related to the other neighbourhoods in the City.
-4. Play more with the visuals for the maps.
+5. Play more with the visuals for the maps, adding pins and polygons where appropriate.